ClementNerma/Rave/docs/books/hybrid.md

 println!(ptr); // Prints: "1"
 ```

 This example is a little bit complex.
-First, we define a function that takes as an argument a pointer, and returns another.
+First, we define a function that takes as an argument a reference, and returns another.
 In its body, it adds 1 to the counter on-the-fly (without assigning anything).
-This results in making a brand new integer, which is not a pointer but a simple value.
-Then, it makes a pointer from this new value and returns it, by transparently creating a new assignable entity containing this value and returning a pointer to it.
-So `ptr` receives a new pointer.
-The function could also have returned a simple number, without making a pointer from it: assigning a simple integer to `ptr` would automatically have turned it into a pointer.
-So that doesn't change anything here.
+This results in making a brand new integer, which is not a reference but a simple value.
+Then, it makes a reference from this new value and returns it, by transparently creating a new assignable entity containing this value and returning a reference to it.
+So `ptr` receives a new reference.

+Of course, the function could also have returned a simple number, without making a pointer from it: assigning a simple integer to `ptr` would automatically have turned it into a pointer, but that's for the example.

 ### Reassigning pointers

-A pointer can be reassigned to a new entity easily, using the `*` symbol.
+A pointer can be reassigned to a new entity easily.
 Here is how it goes:

 ```sn
 // Make two simple integers